Captain Kathleen K. Cooperman

 Captain Cooperman reported as Executive Officer, U.S. Navy Medicine Readiness & Training Command, Naples, Italy in 2021.
 She led the forward staged medical team to deliver superior healthcare services, training, and support to 15K Operational Forces assigned to 37 Operational Units and the eligible civilian population aligned to U.S. Sixth Fleet and NAVEURAFCENT area of responsibility.
 It is her absolute honor and privilege to be selected as Commanding Officer, U.S. Navy Medicine Readiness & Training Command, Okinawa, Japan; and, Director, U.S. Naval Hospital Okinawa, Japan the role in which she is currently serving.

-Captain Cooperman is board certified in healthcare management and is a former Federal Sector Regent-At-Large for Diversity and Inclusion, American College of Healthcare Executives.
+Captain Cooperman is board certified in healthcare management.
 Honors include the Senior Level Healthcare Excellence Regent’s Award 2015, Deputy Chief of Naval Operations Admiral J. M. Boorda Award for Outstanding Integration of Analysis, Meritorious Service Medal (six), Navy Commendation Medal (two), and Navy and the Marine Corps Achievement Medal (two).
-She is married to Douglas Cooperman, and they have two adult daughters, Erika and Lara.

 Executive Officer